Pipicallu/SpaceCapades/README.md

 # To Do

-* Create level switcher class to create changes in difficulty between cadet pilot and commander options
-* add sounds to level
 * connect with google firebase to create a database of high scores
-* add fact when cards are matched
 * style FrontIMGs on cards so as to be colored in
 * customise dance animation